Portola reversal agent for Xarelto succeeds in late stage trial

-ORLANDO, Fla., Nov 11 (Reuters) - A drug developed by Portola Pharmaceuticals to rapidly reverse the effect of new blood thinning agents in cases of major bleeding or other emergencies proved highly effective in a late stage study, according to data presented on Wednesday that should help make the case for its approval.
+ORLANDO, Fla.
+(Reuters) - A drug developed by Portola Pharmaceuticals to rapidly reverse the effect of new blood thinning agents in cases of major bleeding or other emergencies proved highly effective in a late stage study, according to data presented on Wednesday that should help make the case for its approval.

 Portola’s andexanet alfa reversed the anticoagulant effect of the new drugs, known as factor Xa inhibitors, within minutes of being administered, with no reported serious side effects, researchers said.